Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by first type modified Otto cycle

 where

-is the required work $(W_{\mathrm{in}}>0)$ for the refrigeration which should be invested on the CM by an external agent to enforce flow of heat from the cold reservoir into the hot one and the measurement apparatus.
+is the required work $(W_{\mathrm{in}}>0)$ for the refrigeration which should be invested on the CM by an external agent to remove heat from the cold reservoir.
 It is clear that when the measurement strength parameter becomes zero, i.e $\mathcal{\xi}=0$, then the COP in Eq.
-(10), leads to the one of the familiar Otto cycle refrigerator.
+(10) becomes the same as of the familiar Otto cycle refrigerator.

+It is useful to make a comparison between the refrigeration scheme obtained through modified Otto cycle and that one investigated in \cite{Dieguez}, where the proposed scheme is based on a single temperature three-stroke cycle.
+To this aim, we consider that the net invested work in Eq.
+(11), in fact, depends on the two equilibrium work strokes as well as on (perfect) thermalization with the hot reservoir.
+But in the three-stroke cycle, the invested work is related only to a non-equilibrium state obtained by a measurement channel in an isentropic way (work stroke).
+Roughly speaking, the mentioned three strokes of the first type modified Otto cycle is equivalent to the first (work) stroke of the three-stroke cycle.
+Obviously, the remainder strokes are the same for each cycle.
+Hence it is natural to adopt the same definition for COP for each cycle.

 Fig. 2, shows the COP for the modified refrigerator in terms of measurement strength parameter $\xi$, for various amounts of invested work.
-In fact, for each values of invested works, the COP is always a linearly increasing function of $\xi$, beyond the one of the familiar Otto cycle, such that the rate of its increment is proportional inversely with the values of the invested works.
-Therefore, the involution of generalized measurement (1) into the Otto cycle, as a quantum resource, leads to the supremacy of the refrigeration process by the introduced (first type) modified Otto cycle with respect to the classical cooling of the Otto cycle refrigerator.
-On the other hand, the cooling process characterized by the amount of removal heat from the cold reservoir, i.e. $Q_{c}(\xi)$ (see Eq.
-(9)), is also an increasing function of $\xi$ (Fig. 3), however, it is interesting to note that as $\xi\rightarrow1$, which is corresponding to the strong measurement case, the cooling process, apart from the values of the invested work, reaches to a unique value.
+In fact, for each values of invested works, the COP is always a linearly increasing function of $\xi$ and goes beyond the familiar Otto cycle case.
+It is appear that the rate of its increment is inversely proportional to the invested works.
+Therefore, the presence of generalized measurement (1) in the Otto cycle, as a quantum resource, leads to the supremacy of COP for the (first type) modified refrigerator with respect to the classical Otto cycle refrigerator.
+On the other hand, the cooling process characterized by the amount of removal heat from the cold reservoir, i.e. $Q_{c}(\xi)$ in Eq.
+(8), is also an increasing function of $\xi$ (Fig. 3).
+However, it is interesting to note that as $\xi\rightarrow1$, corresponding to the strong measurement, the cooling process approaches to a unique value irrespective to the amount of invested works.
+In fact, in the strong measurement ($\xi=1$) the CM is found in its ground state, i.e. $E_{5}=-\frac{\omega_{c}}{2}$ as well as its von-Neumann entropy becomes zero.
+So the removal heat is $Q_{c}(\xi)=\frac{\omega_{c}}{2}\left(1-\mathrm{tanh}({\beta_{c}\omega_{c}}/2)\right)$ which is clearly the same for each amount of invested works.